 What is a comorbidity?

 Comorbidity is when a person has two or more medical disorders at the same time.
 You may have both high cholesterol and high blood pressure, for example.

 In fact, researchers reported in The American Journal of Medicine that comorbidities are on the rise.
 Over a period of 20 years, the proportion of patients with heart failure who had five or more comorbid chronic conditions rose from 42.1 percent to 58.0 percent.

 Comorbidities can complicate medical care.
 As long as doctors are aware of all of the conditions, though, they can address them all.
 That’s why it’s important to understand how one condition like high blood cholesterol can lead to other conditions like those listed here.

 6 health issues that can lead to high cholesterol

 A number of illnesses can put you at a higher risk for developing high cholesterol.
 Here are six of the most common.

 The American Heart Association (AHA) states that diabetes often raises levels of low-density lipoprotein (LDL), also known as “bad” cholesterol.
-In the National Diabetes Statistics Report of 2014, about 65 percent of adults with diabetes had high LDL cholesterol levels or used cholesterol-lowering medications.
+In the

 Scientists don’t have all the answers yet as to why diabetes may increase risk of high cholesterol.
 They do think that there is some connection between insulin, the hormone that manages blood sugar, and cholesterol.